1970 Masters Tournament

 The 1970 Masters Tournament was the 34th Masters Tournament, held April 9–13 at Augusta National Golf Club in Augusta, Georgia.
 A field of 83 players started the tournament and 48 made the 36-hole cut at 150 (+6).

 Billy Casper defeated Gene Littler 69 to 74 in an 18-hole playoff on Monday to win his third major championship.
 It was the last 18-hole playoff at the Masters; the format was changed to sudden-death in 1976 and first used in 1979.
 To get into the playoff, Casper scored a final round of 71 (−1), while Littler shot a 70 to tie at 279 (−9).

 Jack Nicklaus shot 69-69 on the weekend, but was hampered by a second round 75 and finished in 8th place.
 It was the final Masters tournament as a player for 1938 champion Henry Picard, who withdrew without finishing the first round.
 Three-time Masters champion Sam Snead finished in a tie for 23rd place at the age of 57.
 It was the Masters debut of two-time champion Tom Watson, then a 20-year-old amateur from Stanford who shot 77-76 and missed the cut by three strokes.

-Harold Henning won the eleventh Par 3 contest on Wednesday with a score of 21.
+Harold Henning won the eleventh Par 3 Contest on Wednesday with a score of 21.

-Dick Schaap's The Masters: The Winning of a Golf Classic covered in detail the 1970 tournament.
+Dick Schaap's The Masters: The Winning of a Golf Classic covers in detail the 1970 tournament.